saito-yuya/Bounding-the-Worst-class-Error-A-Boosting-Approach/README.md

-# Boosting for Bounding the Worst-class Error
+# Boosting for Bounding the Worst-class Error (AISTATS, 2023)